joseph-mutu/PLSM_Intern/README.md

 ### Drawback

 - The combination set is too large to enumerate. (exponential increase)
-- ISM can not handle too large sequences
+- ISM can not handle too large sequences.